s4ke/Master-Thesis/src/md/069-conclusion.md

 \label{sec:outlookEval}

 In the Introduction, we have set ourselves goals for our DSL.
-We wanted
+We wanted:

 - a DSL that allows us to parallelise arbitrary Arrow types
 - to tame the zoo of parallel Haskells.